Tips for starting university

 Believe in yourself

-Don't ever think you're not intelligent enough to be where you are.
-Stepping up to degree level can be difficult for everyone.
-Fortunately, the staff will make sure you 'e gradually introduced to the work so you don't feel too overwhelmed.
+Don't ever think you're not good enough to be where you are.
+Stepping up to degree level can be difficult for anyone.
+Fortunately, the staff will make sure you're gradually introduced to the work so you don't feel too overwhelmed.